This is a guide to upgrading from

 Dashboards offers substantial benefits, unlocking numerous new possibilities and feature upgrades.

-Experience a vastly improved user interface
+Experience the improved user interface

 Gain valuable insights from unified data